bhaditya-cs/opencurricula/README.md

 Open Curricula solves this issues by creating a platform for educators, where they can:

 - Share Curriculum: Upload lesson plans, projects, syllabi, and teaching resources.
-- Discover Resources: Browse and search for high-quality, peer-reviewed materials created by teachers worldwide.
+- Discover Resources: Browse and search for high-quality & peer reviewed material

 ## Run Locally
 The front end can be easily run by running `npm run dev` in the root directory.